MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-logging-jul.md

 ## Next steps

-In this article, we've discussed configuring `java.util.logging` and how to make the Azure SDK for Java log through this.
+In this article, we've discussed the configuration of `java.util.logging` and how to make the Azure SDK for Java use it for logging.
 Because the Azure SDK for Java works with all SLF4J logging frameworks, consider reviewing [the SLF4J documentation for further details](http://www.slf4j.org/manual.html).

 Once you've mastered logging, consider looking into the integrations that Azure offers into frameworks such as [Spring](/azure/developer/java/spring-framework/spring-boot-starters-for-azure) and [MicroProfile](/azure/developer/java/eclipse-microprofile/).